G-Core/gcore-webrtc-sdk-js/packages/rtckit/docs/api/rtckit.webrtcstreamingoptions.md

 ## Remarks

-- `hotReplace` - replace the outgoing stream immediately when the source stream changes TODO make the default option.
-Deprecated
+- `hotReplace` - replace the outgoing stream immediately when the source stream changes.
+Deprecated, this is the default behavior as of version 0.76.0.

-- `mediaDevicesAutoSwitch` - enable automatic switch to another media device when the current one is disconnected
+- `mediaDevicesAutoSwitch` - enable automatic switching to another media device when the current one is disconnected.

+When a media device disconnect is detected, the client will attempt to reaqcuire the stream with the same constraints but requesting any available device of that kind.
+If that succeeds, the client will replace the currently sent media tracks with those from the new stream.
+It will then emit a [WebrtcStreamingEvents.MediaDeviceSwitch](./rtckit.webrtcstreamingevents.md) event, containing the information about the previous and new media devices.
+The application code should then reflect the changes in the UI, probably prompting the user to check the list of the available devices and switch to the desired one.

+If any of the steps fail, the client will emit a [WebrtcStreamingEvents.MediaDeviceSwitchOff](./rtckit.webrtcstreamingevents.md) event.
+The event will contain the information about the disconnected media device.

+NOTE.
+In the case of a camera device, it can happen that the new device will have different resolutions supported.
+One way to avoid this is to always specify one of the standard resolutions in the [video constraints](./rtckit.webrtcstreamparams.md)<!-- -->.
+See also [WebrtcStreaming.openSourceStream()](./rtckit.webrtcstreaming.opensourcestream.md)<!-- -->, [MediaDevicesHelper.getAvailableVideoResolutions()](./rtckit.mediadeviceshelper.getavailablevideoresolutions.md)